Kong/docs.konghq.com/app/gateway/2.8.x/get-started/quickstart/configuring-a-service.md

 ## 3. Forward your requests through Kong

-Issue the following cURL request to verify that Kong is properly forwarding requests to your Service.
-Note that [by default][proxy-port] Kong handles proxy requests on port `:8000`:
+Issue the following request to verify that Kong is properly forwarding requests with the `Host` header to the `example-service`.
+Take note that proxy requests are handled on port `8000` [by default][proxy-port].

 ```bash
 curl -i -X GET \